 If you would like a copy of the agenda, please contact us using the details below.
 Copies of the agenda and reports are available to download from the meetings diary section on this site.

 The official record of our Council meetings is contained in the 'minutes'.
 This is not a word-for-word note but a record of our decisions.
 Minutes of our Council meetings are public documents.
 You can view electronic copies on the meetings diary section on this site and can also be viewed in our libraries.

 Please note that no camera or recording equipment is permitted in the Council chambers without permission.

 In addition to full Council meetings decisions can be taken at our committees, which are also open to the public.

 Our main committees are People, Place, Partnership & Performance, Audit, Planning and Regulatory.
 Our Planning Committee takes decisions on a range of matters including planning applications and planning enforcement while the Regulatory Committee has responsibility for civic licensing functions such as taxi licensing and the licensing of marriage venues.
-Our Scrutiny and Audit and Finance Committees monitor the performance of Council services and the use of Council resources.
 Members of the public can also attend meetings of the Local Review Body and the Clackmannanshire Licensing Board.

 A Committee Services Officer attends each meeting and will be pleased to answer any questions you may have.